gautierdag/transformers/docs/source/en/model_doc/idefics2.md

 loss.backward()
 ```

-Do note that when training Idefics2 on multi-turn conversations between a user and an assistant, one typically also sets all the tokens corresponding to the user messages to -100.
+Do note that when training Idefics2 on multi-turn conversations between a user and an assistant, one typically also sets all the tokens corresponding to the user messages to be masked (in this case Idefics2 masks using the `image_token_id`).

 ## Model optimizations: Flash Attention